wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 module]({{site.baseurl}}/pedagogic_modules/single_core_computing).
 In a parallel program this can translate to loss  of parallel efficiency.

-Let's consider a simple parallel program: 4 tasks that each read in 10 MB of input data and then performs 500GFlop of computation.
-The DAG of the program, showing input data files, is depicted below:
+Let's consider a simple parallel program: 4 tasks that each read in 10 MB of input data and then performs 400GFlop of computation.
+The program's tasks, showing input data files, is depicted below:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_io_dag.svg">I/O parallel program</object>
 <div class="caption"><strong>Figure A.2.3.1:</strong>